PromtEngineer/localGPT/README.md

 else:
     print ("MPS device not found.")

  4- Find "instructor.py" and open it in VS Code to edit.

+ The "instructor.py" is probably embeded similar to this: file_path = "/System/Volumes/Data/Users/USERNAME/anaconda3/envs/LocalGPT/lib/python3.10/site-packages/InstructorEmbedding/instructor.py"

+ You can open the "instrictor.py" and then edit it using this code:
+ # Open the file in VSCode
+subprocess.run(["open", "-a", "Visual Studio Code", file_path])

  Once you open "instructor.py" with VS Code, replace the code snippet that has "device_type" with the following codes:

          if device is None:
             device = self._target_device